Limb Loss Awareness By: St. James Parish Hospital

 St. James Wound Care Clinic, a department of St. James Parish Hospital, specializes in the treatment of hard-to-heal wounds to help patients prevent both infections and amputations.
 St. James Wound Care Clinic is conveniently located in the Medical Plaza next to the hospital.
 To schedule an appointment or make a referral, call 877.295.2273.

-In August of 2020, local patient Sherry Vicknair, had a fall at her home, which caused a serious wound to her lower leg.
+In August of 2020 local patient Sherry Vicknair fell, causing a serious wound to her lower leg.
 She ended up in Skilled Rehab at St. James Parish Hospital and was eventually discharged to the Outpatient Wound Care Clinic at the hospital.